 Who are the new minimalist beauty aficionados?

-This clean, unfussy packaging favored by minimalist beauty aficionados suggests dermatologist backing and short, easy-to-understand ingredients lists signal a no-nonsense approach.
-This packaging aesthetic also appeals to an emerging market of consumers looking for gender neutral products, to further streamline the contents of the medicine cabinet.
+What’s more, minimalist beauty also appeals to an emerging market of consumers looking for gender neutral products, to further streamline the contents of the medicine cabinet.

 These consumers are approaching beauty counters with more confidence than ever before.
-The key thing brands need to remember is that they do their research; these consumers will be interested in every aspect of the product’s development, from research, to sourcing, to packaging.
+The key thing brands need to remember is that they do their research.
+In fact, minimalist beauty consumers are typically interested in every aspect of the product’s development, from research, to sourcing and packaging.
 They want to be certain that their regime is sustainable from every angle, from lab to empty container.
+This is where efforts to build an ethical, sustainable supply chain become key for brands looking to embrace the minimalist beauty trend.

-They also want products that are financially sustainable as well as environmentally sound.
-These new, limited routines aim to reduce the excess costs associated with a complex beauty regime, and brands should take note.
+Furthermore, minimalist beauty seekers also demand products that are financially sustainable as well as environmentally sound.
+Through embracing these new, limited routines, this type of consumer aims at reducing the excess costs associated with a complex beauty regime.
 For example, many will push multitasker principles as far as they can go, looking for products that combine makeup and skincare.
 This not only reduces the scope of their beauty routine, but also the cost.

-Provital has sustainability at the core of our principles – that’s why we back the minimalist beauty movement.
+At Provital, sustainability is at the core of our principles – that’s why we represent crucial allies for brands looking to join the minimalist beauty movement.
 We have developed various multitasking active ingredients, based in nature and informed by science.
-But one example is EthicskinTM, which we developed as part of a collaboration with localfarmers in Queretaro, Mexico.
+One such example is EthicskinTM, which we developed as part of a collaboration with local farmers in Queretaro, Mexico.

 Derived from the flowers of Cuateteco, or Mexican arnica, this ingredient enhances skin condition at a cellular level by triggering multiple endogenous mechanisms of the main epidermal and dermal cells.
 These broad-spectrum benefits come as a result of its action on keratinocytes and fibroblasts, which are involved in skin hydration, inflammation, hyperpigmentation, and oxidative stress.
-Learn more about this powerful ingredient, and many more, in our CareActives catalog.
+Learn more about this powerful ingredient for minimalist beauty, and many more, in our CareActives catalog.

 No comments yet